top of page

 A vintage commemorative stamp showing Hotel Nile and the convention center in Kampala.

 It is also important to note that situated directly next to the conference complex is Hotel "Nile" (today known as the "Serena Hotel"), which is a large complex meant to house the many attendees of the conventions held here.
 Just like the conference complex, Hotel Nile was also created by the Yugoslavia-based Energoprojekt company at the same time as the Conference Center and designed by Aleksandar Keković.
 As one of the most senior architects of Energoprojekt, Keković authored numerous projects all over Africa, such as the Entebbe Airport (there in Kampala), the Garaboulli Irrigation System in Libya, the Lagos School Center in Nigeria, among others.
 The Nile Hotel was designed as a first-class accommodation to host world leaders and other exclusive guests and was one of the most elite hotels in the country at the time.
 Constructed in the pre-fab concrete panel system, the hotel originally had a flat white unadorned facade with its broadsides entirely taken up with balconies accented with corrugated railings.
 President Idi Amin loved the hotel to such a degree that he used it as his personal palace, with some sources recounting that he even made outrageous claims that he was born on the site where it was constructed.
 This hotel was also the choice of residence for many who worked at the nearby State Research Bureau, which was an agency that served as the secret police for Idi Amin and carried out much of his dirty work and torture.
 In 2006, the hotel underwent a complete renovation and exterior make-over.
 It was during this construction that numerous skeletons were unearthed in the hotel's basement from Amin's torture exploits.
 Today, branded as "Hotel Serena", the new facility has been expanded and bears no resemblance to its former Hotel Nile years, now having been painted orange and plastered over with a faux-Baroque exterior.
 The hotel continues to be an exclusive accommodation, with guests paying as much as $300 a night to stay here, even despite its dark history.
 In addition, the new Serena Hotel continues to be a place central to government operations, with it routinely being booked for official functions and is the location where Ugandan presidents deliver their State of the Union addresses.
+A 2023 article by Milena Ivković and Frank van der Hoevens explores further the history and heritage of this conference complex.

 4.)
 The Babylon Hotel, Baghdad, Iraq